Resident Assistant Resume Examples and Tips

 - DON’T make your resume too long.Hiring managers appreciate a resume that gets to the point — to make sure your resume does so, stick with punchy bullet points and phrases instead of long, verbose sentences, and feature only the work accomplishments and skills that directly apply to the job.
 (For example, maybe your songwriting abilities are laudable, but they don’t apply to resident assistant work).
 Stick to examples from the last 10 years of your work history.
 Aim for a document that’s two-pages long at most.

 - DON’T shy away from using action verbs.
 What sounds better to you: “Assisted in student activity management,” or “Managed student activities”?
-The difference lies in the verbs you use.
+The difference lies in the action-oriented verbs you use.
 Instead of weak language like “Assisted in” or “Tasked with,” use strong verbs such as “Implemented,” “planned,” “managed” and “oversaw” to describe your responsibilities and achievements, and present yourself as someone who’s in charge of your accomplishments.